 On your iPhone, go to Settings > Bluetooth and tap the information icon next to your AirPods.
 Now tap Change the name, tap the current one and enter a new one, then tap Done.

 2. Change the double-tap action

 Your AirPods’ default setting for a double-tap is to open Siri, but you can change this.
 Each AirPod (left and right) can be set to a different double-tap action.
-Besides using Siri, you can play/pause or stop your audio or go to the next/previous track.
+Besides using Siri, you can play/pause, stop your audio, or go to the next/previous track.

 To change what the double-tap does, open the AirPods case or take them out.
 Go to Settings > Bluetooth on your iPhone and tap the info button next to your AirPods.
 Tap Left or Right under Double-Tap on AirPod to adjust the function for each side.